pygamelib/pygamelib/README-Legacy.md

 So without further ado:

  * gamelib.Game, gamelib.Board, gamelib.Inventory are now unified into **pygamelib.engine**.
  * gamelib.HacExceptions and gamelib.Utils are now unified into **pygamelib.base**.
-Hac prefix was replaced by Pgl but for convenience mirror classes were added to not break existing games.
+For exceptions, Hac prefix was replaced by Pgl but for convenience mirror classes were added to not break existing games.
  * gamelib.BoardItems, gamelib.Movable, gamelib.Immovable, gamelib.Characters and gamelib.Structures are now unified into **pygamelib.board_items**.
  * gamelib.Actuators.Actuator, gamelib.Actuators.SimpleActuators, gamelib.Actuators.AdvancedActuators are now unified into **pygamelib.actuators**.
- * gamelib.Sprites was deprecated in favor of gamelib.Assets.Graphics.Sprites and is now removed.
+ * gamelib.Sprites was deprecated in version 1.1.0 in favor of gamelib.Assets.Graphics.Sprites and is now removed (please continue reading).
  * gamelib.Assets is now **pygamelib.assets**.
  * gamelib.Assets.Graphics is now **pygamelib.assets.graphics**.
  * gamelib.Assets.Graphics.Sprites has been renamed to **pygamelib.assets.graphics.Models**.